 Hungarian citizenship is based on the principle of ius sanguinis, thus a child of a Hungarian citizen acquires Hungarian citizenship by birth.
 Hungarian citizenship can also be acquired by naturalisation and by registration/declaration.
 The ius soli principle applies only in cases of abandoned and stateless children.

-Whilst the Hungarian law allows for dual citizenship, Section 2 (2) Act LV of 1993 on Hungarian Citizenship states that “The Hungarian citizen who is simultaneously a citizen of another state must be regarded a Hungarian citizen with regard to the application of Hungarian law.”
-The Hungarian law does not specify any consequences in case of non-registration of the new citizenship or non-renunciation of the first citizenship (such as loss of Hungarian citizenship, criminal sanction or administrative fine).
+Hungarian law allows dual citizenship.
+In this context, Section 2 (2) of the Act LV of 1993 on Hungarian Citizenship states that “The Hungarian citizen who is simultaneously a citizen of another state must be regarded as a Hungarian citizen with regard to the application of Hungarian law.”
+Hungarian law does not pose any consequences in case of non-registration of the new citizenship or non-renunciation of the first citizenship (such as loss of Hungarian citizenship, criminal sanction or administrative fine).
 Dual citizenship is allowed without any special conditions.